BeauConstrictor/ILMEM/repo/gemtext.notice.md

 An extension for pages hosted with the gemini protocol.

-- Translates gemtext documents into ILM, for more better viewing in an ILM viewer
+- Translates gemtext documents into ILM, for better viewing in an ILM viewer
-- Handles actual ILM documents hosted on gemini strangely, just use the gemini extension for that
+- Handles actual ILM documents hosted on gemini strangely, just use the gemini extension for that!

 ## Dependencies